 Venture Capital Investment Competition

 The Kellogg Venture Capital Investment Challenge (VCIC) was first introduced during the 2012-2013 academic year, and is sponsored by the Kellogg Innovation & Entrepreneurship Initiative (KIEI).
-The purpose of the challenge is to select the team that will represent Kellogg in the national VCIC
+The purpose of the challenge is to select the team that will represent Kellogg in the regional VCIC

 , run by the Kenan-Flagler Business School of the University of North Carolina.

 The Kellogg VCIC during the 2014-2015 academic year will be held during January.
 In advance of the Kellogg VCIC, students received training on how VC firms conduct due diligence, prepare term sheets, and negotiate with entrepreneurs.
 Kellogg VC alumni will provide practical feedback, coaching and judging for the Kellogg VCIC.